Azure/azure-iot-sdk-csharp/readme.md

 ## OS platforms and hardware compatibility

 The IoT Hub device SDK for .NET can be used with a broad range of OS platforms and devices.
+[INCLUDE A LIST OF PLATFORMS SUPPORTED BY C# OUT OF BOX]

 The minimum requirements are for the device platform to support the following:

 - **Being capable of establishing an IP connection**: only IP-capable devices can communicate directly with Azure IoT Hub.